kachayev/muse/README.md

 ## Contribute

 * Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
-* Fork the repository on Github to start making your changes to the master branch (or branch off of it).
+* Fork the repository on Github & fork master to `feature-*` branch to start making your changes.
 * Write a test which shows that the bug was fixed or that the feature works as expected.

 or simply...